 Scuba diving is an excellent sport for kids – once they have the correct training and equipment.
 There is so much to explore beneath the surface of the water.
 For kids, it is a fascinating new frontier.

 Unfortunately, the amount of equipment for your children that is needed is the same as for adults.
 You’ll need to look at different scuba gear.
-Let’s have a look at what specific gear for kids you’ll need to consider.
+Let’s have a look at what specific scuba gear for kids you’ll need to consider.

 The mask must fit comfortably and snuggly on the child’s face or water will seep in around the edges, causing him or her to feel uncertain about how scuba gear can help them remain safe and have fun diving.
 A good mask will also work well for snorkeling when your kiddo doesn’t want to dive.

 To find a good-fitting diving mask, have the child place the scuba mask over her eyes and nose without putting the head strap behind the head.
 Brush her hair back so that it doesn’t interfere with the seal between his face and mask.

 Instruct the child to breathe in through her nose and hold her breath for a few seconds.
 If the mask fits her face well, it should stay in place for a few seconds without being held with her hand.
 If the seal is not good, there will be no suction when she breaths in, so try a different diving mask.

-Masks are THE essential scuba equipment.
+Masks are THE essential scuba gear for kids or adults.
 Make sure to get a scuba mask that fits your kid’s size.
 A pair of scuba goggles that fits correctly will make a huge difference in the experience your child has when diving.

 Strap Adjustments for fitting a mask perfectly

 The strap that holds the diving mask on the child’s head should be adjustable and comfortable.
 A popular style is the wide split strap because it conforms to the back of the head and feels more secure.